rljones101/react-classy-weather-poc/README.md

-# Getting Started with Create React App
+# React Classy Weather POC application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a small POC that was created in React and shows weather based on location.

 ## Available Scripts